BROWSE BY: Subject Author

 - Epi Info™ is a public domain suite of software tools designed for public health practitioners and researchers.
 It provides for data entry form and database construction and data analyses with epidemiologic statistics, maps, and graphs for public health professionals who may lack an information technology background.

-- The FOOD tool allows users to search and download data on foodborne disease outbreaks reported to CDC from 1998 through 2012.
+- NORS allows users to search and download data on foodborne disease outbreaks reported to CDC from 1971 through 2018.
 The database is updated periodically as new data are available.
 Search fields include year, state, location of consumption, and etiology (genus only).
 The downloaded database includes additional fields–total illnesses, hospitalizations, and deaths; and food vehicle and contaminated ingredient.

 - The Foodborne Diseases Active Surveillance Network (FoodNet) Annual Reports are summaries of information collected through active surveillance of nine pathogens.